Pesticide resistance

 Pesticide resistance describes the decreased susceptibility of a pest population to a pesticide that was previously effective at controlling the pest.
 Pest species evolve pesticide resistance via natural selection: the most resistant specimens survive and pass on their acquired heritable changes traits to their offspring.
-If a pest has resistance then the pesticide lacks efficacy – efficacy and resistance are inversely related.
+If a pest has resistance then that will reduce the pesticide's efficacy – efficacy and resistance are inversely related.

 Cases of resistance have been reported in all classes of pests (i.e. crop diseases, weeds, rodents, etc.), with 'crises' in insect control occurring early-on after the introduction of pesticide use in the 20th century.
 The Insecticide Resistance Action Committee (IRAC) definition of insecticide resistance is 'a heritable change in the sensitivity of a pest population that is reflected in the repeated failure of a product to achieve the expected level of control when used according to the label recommendation for that pest species'.

 Pesticide resistance is increasing.
 Farmers in the US lost 7% of their crops to pests in the 1940s; over the 1980s and 1990s, the loss was 13%, even though more pesticides were being used.
 Over 500 species of pests have evolved a resistance to a pesticide.
 Other sources estimate the number to be around 1,000 species since 1945.

 Although the evolution of pesticide resistance is usually discussed as a result of pesticide use, it is important to keep in mind that pest populations can also adapt to non-chemical methods of control.
 For example, the northern corn rootworm (Diabrotica barberi) became adapted to a corn-soybean crop rotation by spending the year when the field is planted with soybeans in a diapause.

 As of 2014, few new weed killers are near commercialization, and none with a novel, resistance-free mode of action.
 Similarly, as of January 2019 discovery of new insecticides is more expensive and difficult than ever.